 1. What does it mean for an organization to act ethically?
 How can one evaluate whether this is the case?

-Ethics is a code of behavior defined by the group to which in belongs.
+For I learned, ethics is a code of behavior defined by the group to which in belongs.
 The organization should apply to directors, officers, and employees; Focus employees on areas of ethical risk; Offer guidance to help employees recognize and deal with ethical issues; provide mechanisms for reporting unethical conduct and so on.

 2. It is a common practice for managers to hold people accountable to meet “stretch” goals, quotas, and budgets.
 Can this be done in a way that does not encourage unethical behavior on the part of employees?
 Defend your response.